Gary Campbell (linebacker)

-Gary Kalani Campbell (born March 4, 1952) is an American former professional football linebacker who played seven seasons in the National Football League (NFL) for the Chicago Bears from 1977 to 1983.
-He was selected by the Pittsburgh Steelers in the tenth round of the 1976 NFL draft with the 291st overall pick.
+Gary Kalani Campbell (born March 4, 1952) is an American former professional football player who was a linebacker for seven seasons with the Chicago Bears in the National Football League (NFL) from 1977 to 1983.
+He played college football for the Colorado Buffaloes and was selected by the Pittsburgh Steelers in the 10th round of the 1976 NFL draft with the 291st overall pick.